guaka/mediawikixml2meteor2phonegap/README.md

-Currently GPLv2+ for compatability with MediaWiki.
+Currently GPLv2+ for compatibility with MediaWiki.